-Please complete your details below and return it to [appropriate staff member], Wigmore Hall Learning, Wigmore Hall, 36 Wigmore Street, London W1U 2BP or scan a signed copy and email it to: learning@wigmore-hall.org.uk.
+Please complete the below consent form to confirm whether or not you [have obtained consent on behalf of those individuals attending the Event to] OR [consent to] the Assets being used by the Wigmore Hall Trust as detailed above and return it to [appropriate staff member], Wigmore Hall Learning, Wigmore Hall, 36 Wigmore Street, London W1U 2BP or scan a signed copy and email it to: learning@wigmore-hall.org.uk.
+If you have completed a physical form a copy can be provided to you on request.